 Greg is a bit of a recruiting legend—and not just in Oz.
 A veritable recruiter’s recruiter, he’s famous for coaching and counselling recruiters at all levels in their careers.

-This post explores 4 burning questions that our executive clients often ask about the world of executive recruiters.
+This post explores 4 burning questions that executive-level candidates tend to have about the world of Australian recruiters.
 Each question includes a quote from Greg speaking specifically to recruiters.

-His advice to them is adapted here for your insider knowledge and guidance as an executive candidate.
+His advice to them is adapted here for to help you successfully navigate the executive job search.

 Let’s dive into it…

-Question 1: “Why Am I Repeatedly Cold-Called, And How Should I Handle It?”
+Question #1: “Why Am I Repeatedly Cold-Called By Executive Recruiters, And How Should I Handle It?”